tamoghnokandar/AE6102-Project/README.md

 ***

 - Week 1 Update: Serial code for TSP `tsp_serial.py` was implemented.
 Run this file using the command ``python tsp_serial.py -N <Number of Cities>``.
 Note that number of cities is an unsigned integer.
-- Week 2 Update: Parallelized code using CUDA.
+- Week 2 Update: Parallelized serial code(converted to C++ version) using CUDA.
 Original plan was to use Numba+CUDA but there are some errors which are taking time to resolve.
 Will try to complete that by next week.